daviesgeek/swiftrouter/README.md

 This is largely based on https://github.com/takebayashi/swiftra.
 I started playing with swiftra, and didn't like some of the things about it, so I set out to create my own version of it.
 The name, API and just about everything about this code base is subject to change.

 More detailed docs and such will be on the way.
+See [the example folder](https://github.com/daviesgeek/swiftrouter/tree/master/example) for an example of a simple application

 ## Running the router